Thursday, 31st October 2024 23:57

-Home / The Big Dance with Dogger9 (Part 4)
+Home / News / The Big Dance with Dogger9 (Part 4)

 Note: One of the greatest PokerStars stories to come from the World Series of Poker was that of Bernard “Dogger9” Lee, a Frequent Player Point qualifier who caught everybody’s eye as the real deal.
 Lee has agreed to chronicle his journey for the Official PokerStars Blog.
 His trip report will be published here over the next several days.
 Enjoy.